 Get the Right Mindset

-It should also be said that we are a service based industry, and you cannot easily pitch your service offering across the telephone.
+It should also be said that we are a service-based industry, and you cannot easily pitch your service offering over the telephone.
 Your pitch or presentation will be more easily and successfully achieved when you have a face to face meeting with the right person, and you have taken the time to understand their needs.
-On that basis your prospecting model only needs to focus on generating meetings with the right people.
+On that basis, your prospecting model only needs to focus on generating meetings with the right people.
 Keep your prospecting simple.

 Whats Your Prospecting Model?